mjgasior/cracker-app/cracker-server/README.md

 CORS_WHITELIST="https://192.168.99.100"
 ```

 You can also define `IMAGE_DIRECTORY` variable to select the directory where the images should be saved.
 This path needs to be absolute.
-The default directory, which is used if this variable is not defined, is the `images` folder in `./cracker-server` directory.
+The default directory, which is used if this variable is not defined, is the `images` folder in `./cracker-server` directory (there is a `.gitignore` file which makes the `.jpg`, `.gif` and `.png` files not being sent to the repository).
+Files are renamed to selected marker id.

 ## Snippets: